 Have you read Alan Pollack's site?
 Or Ian MacDonalds book?

 Yes and yes

-Why do I need to read your blog, when they're so much better?
+Why do I need to read your blog, when Pollack and MacDonald are so much better?

 Well you don't.
 But I'm doing this first and foremost, for myself.
-And Pollack & McDonald's focus is more academic whereas my focus is more practical - how can I write better songs?
+And their focus is more academic whereas my focus is more practical - how can I write better songs?